stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Note from now on the API libraries are inner classes of the companion domain objects and are aggregated into the main Vulkan library:
+The various API interfaces are then integrated into the main Vulkan library:

 ```java
 public interface VulkanLibrary extends Library, DeviceLibrary, ...
 ```

-Where convenient we implement intermediate aggregations, e.g. for the various device libraries:
+Where convenient we also implement intermediate aggregations, e.g. for the various device libraries:

 ```java
 interface DeviceLibrary extends Instance.Library, PhysicalDevice.Library, LogicalDevice.Library
 ```

+From now on we will take this approach of aggregated API libraries which are implemented as inner classes of the companion domain objects.
+This centralises each API with the class using its methods and reduces the number of super-interfaces for the root Vulkan library.

 ### Integration

-We can now create the logical device and retrieve the work queues:
+In the demo we can now create the logical device and retrieve the work queues:

 ```java
 // Create device